 April in Malta tends to be the starting point of the peak tourist season and as such, you can expect most places of accommodation to start filling up pretty quickly.
-If you’re lucky, you might be able to find some special deals and discounts, particularly from hotels, but don’t keep all your hopes pinned on this and be prepared to pay a little bit more than during off-peak season.
+If you’re lucky, you might be able to find some special deals and discounts, particularly from hotels, but don’t keep all your hopes pinned on this and be prepared to pay a little bit more than during the off-peak season.

 If you’re wishing to have a quiet retreat to rest and relax, I would suggest smaller towns and villages where you would be closer to nature and more rural areas.
 Places in the South such as Marsascala, Gudja, Marsaxlokk, and Birżebbuġa are ideal, or Mellieħa, Xemxija, and St Paul’s Bay in the North.
 Central locations like Siġġiewi, Rabat and Mdina also have lovely boutique hotels away from the buzz of noise and people.

-If on the other hand you want to be in the thick of it all, then definitely look for somewhere in Sliema, St Julian’s, Buġibba or Qawra.
-Here, you’re guaranteed to find nightlife, restaurants, pubs, bars, and easy access transportation.
+If on the other hand, you want to be in the thick of it all, then definitely look for somewhere in Sliema, St Julian’s, Buġibba or Qawra.
+Here, you’re guaranteed to find nightlife, restaurants, pubs, bars, and easy access to transportation.
 Be ready to pay a more hefty price for exactly this though!

 Read more here: Where to Stay in Malta

 Leave a comment below and I’ll get back to you with an answer shortly!